A Mongolian Beef And Broccoli better than take-out? YES! It IS possible.

 I’m hoping you can see how soft, silky and smooth that beef really is.
 Plus, the addition of broccoli turns Mongolian Beef into an incredible family loved stir-fry!

-The most important step in this recipe is to marinade the beef in a mixture of cornstarch and vinegar.
+The most important step in this recipe is to marinade the beef in a mixture of cornstarch and Chinese wine.
 The technique that most Chinese restaurants use to create that tenderised texture we love so much is called velveting.
 It feels like a secret to Chinese cooking.
 Well, not anymore.
-Velveting can be made up of a mixture of egg whites, baking soda and wine, but in this case, we’re using cornstarch, rice wine vinegar and soy sauce.
+Velveting can be made up of a mixture of egg whites, baking soda and wine.
+In this case, we’re using cornstarch, Shaoxing and soy sauce.

 HOW TO COOK THIS MONGOLIAN BEEF